openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 ## For Python Developers

-If you are a Python developer, you may use the instructions below to install OpenVINO Development Tools.
+If you are a Python developer, use the instructions below to install OpenVINO Development Tools.
 For more details, see <https://pypi.org/project/openvino-dev>.

 Installation of OpenVINO Development Tools includes OpenVINO Runtime as a dependency, so there is no need to install OpenVINO Runtime separately.